News Banner

 2. Outside Variables

-The performance of a product will impact its TCO by contributing to repair and maintenance costs, longevity, and operational downtime.
+The performance of a product will impact its total cost of ownership.
+Repairs, maintenance costs, longevity, and operational downtime all contribute to the total investment.
 The less reliable a product is, the more costly it will be due to its poor performance.
-Quality products that perform efficiently reduce the total cost of ownership.
+Quality products that perform efficiently reduce the total cost of ownership, thus justifying a higher up-front purchase price.

 The Costs in TCO

-Some factors have a greater influence on TCO than others.
-For instance, ongoing maintenance costs have a significant impact on TCO for manufacturing machinery, as a machinery purchase should operate as long as possible and require little maintenance that could bring a halt to operations.
-Depending on your industry, these expenses may require heavier weighting in determining total cost of ownership:
+Some factors have a greater influence on total cost of ownership than others.
+For instance, ongoing maintenance costs have a significant impact on TCO for manufacturing machinery.
+A machine should operate as long as possible and require little maintenance that could initiate lengthy downtimes or bring a halt to operations.
+The amount that each of these expenses influences your TCO depends on your industry.
+Here are four areas to consider when weighting their importance on your overall total cost of ownership.

 1. Acquisition

-Acquisition costs include more than the purchase price.
-This component of TCO extends to the delivery, installation, and setup fees to get the product in place and running.
-For manufacturing machines that connect to system-wide management and control software, the cost of the software or upgrading it to work with the new product is another component of acquisition.
+Purchasing items — especially manufacturing equipment — can have similarly high, unforeseen acquisition costs that include more than the purchase price.
+This includes delivery, installation, and setup fees to get the product in place and running.
+Connecting to system-wide management and control software is also often a factor, as is the cost of the software itself and the need to upgrade everything to work with the new product.

-For instance, supervised installation and setup from the manufacturer of a strapping machine reduces the chance of issues that could increase acquisition costs.
+Other factors can reduce these acquisition costs.
+For instance, supervised installation from the manufacturer of a strapping machine reduces the chance of issues that could increase setup costs.
 Plus, this type of support reduces the time needed to get the machinery integrated into the packaging line and contributing to productivity.

 2. Operation